How to Avoid the Peter Principle

 3. Provide Training and Development

-In situations where a promotion appears to be right for both the employee and the company, be sure to provide ample resources to help newly promoted workers succeed in their next position.
+In situations where a promotion appears to be right for both the employee and the company.
 This could include a structured training program with clear objectives, as well as less formal strategies, such as mentorships.
 Ensure that training focuses on developing the core skills the employee will need in the role.
-You might also consider promoting the employee on a trial basis and reevaluating the fit from both their perspective and the company’s after a defined period, such as 90 days.
+You might also consider promoting the employee on a trial basis and reevaluating the fit from both their perspective.
 If the new role isn’t working out, allow them to resume their previous position.

 While proper training and development can help your organization avoid the Peter Principle, effective employee coaching isn’t always simple or straightforward.
 It’s important to empower your employees to reach their full potential through targeted coaching that emphasizes personal and team-based development.